Affordable Mortgages for Rural and Suburban Home Buyers with USDA Loans

 How does a USDA loan work?

 USDA loans are typically given to applicants who are deemed to have the greatest needs.
 According to the USDA, applicants who need decent, safe, and sanitary housing, are unable to secure a home loan via traditional means, or have an adjusted income at or below the low-income limit for the area where they live are typically given priority by the USDA when applying for this loan.
+Dive into our Quick Rate Calculator for additional insight before speaking to our mortgage specialists.

 Apply for a USDA Home Loan with Landmark National Bank